 How are you using ODBC with PHP these days?

 ODBC is our go-to driver for the PHP RPMs.
 Since Zend Server Basic is being discontinued next year, we’re helping lots of clients migrate to the PHP RPMs!
-We do maintain a high quality 64-bit build of ibm_db2 for clients who need backward compatibility, but ODBC is the standard going forward.
+We do maintain high quality 64-bit builds of ibm_db2 and PDO_IBM for clients who need backward compatibility, but ODBC is the standard going forward.

 Which PHP extensions do you use?